joeclark-phd/data-engineers-manual/manuscript/chapter04.md

 events occur (like new data being inserted).
 These could be used for simple logging of activity or for complex event processing (for example, a trigger could check incoming bank transactions for signs of fraud by comparing them to a pre-computed analytical model).
+I think of stored procedures and triggers as tools to add more intelligence to the data model.

-Each vendor implements its own language for stored procedures, and this is one of the reasons we used to be taught not to use them.
+Each vendor provides its own language for stored procedures, and this is one of the reasons we used to be taught not to use them.
 The theory is that, without stored procedures, you could migrate your database from Microsoft to Oracle or IBM to Teradata on